 Hanoi is an urban city and therefore, the housing structure is different from that of a rural city.
 Urban housing is constructed with modern materials such as concrete, steel and glass.
 There are several common types of housing in Hanoi.

 Rowhouse/street house: This is a kind of accommodation structured with multi-stories.
 Normally, its length is much longer than its width.
 This accommodation faces a street and most of the row houses share the common infrastructure characteristics and stand next to each other to create a continuous block.
-The ground level and first floor can be used as a shop or office, leaving the higher floors as living area.
+The ground level and first floor can be used as a shop or office, leaving the higher floors as a living area.

 Detached/private house: This is a free-standing and independent structure on a plot of land.
 Houses of this kind are usually constructed with their own driveway, surrounding garden and boundary fence.
 At least three facades of the house open to the environment surrounding.